 should you list coursework on your resume? by Alison Green on April 7, 2016 A reader writes: I’m finishing up an advanced degree after being out in the working world for 10 years.
 This would be jumping into an entirely new career track (from marketing into data science) with no real world experience.
 My question is twofold: First, should I list all of the relevant coursework to show what I have done or is that overwhelming?
 Second, should I put this up-front and just sort of lightly enumerate previous experience?
 My concern is to get past the dreaded ATS but also still have a functional resume.
 I’m having a really hard time showing that I have real world, soft-skill experience and that I do have knowledge of the potential job.
 I don’t know what this should look like.
 Help!
 It depends on what you mean by coursework.
 Summarizing the curriculum of courses you’ve taken — no, leave it off.
 But if you did practical project work that’s similar to real-life work, then yes, in this case that makes sense!
 If you had jobs that demonstrated the same sorts of things, I’d say to leave the school project work off — but in this case you don’t, so go ahead and include the school stuff.
 The exception to this, of course, is if you’re in the rare field that truly wants to see coursework listed, in which case your field’s conventions trump the broader ones.
 Generally, though, the lens to look at this through is: What can you list that demonstrates talents related to the job (which is distinct from knowledge related to the job)?
 It’s not just a matter of showing that you learned something or are familiar with something; you want to show what you’ve done with it.
 So, listing that you took a class on data science that taught you X, Y, and Z— not helpful.
 Listing that you did a pro bono project for an urban planning organization where you built a model that successfully predicted traffic patterns in your region — helpful.
 By the way, one side note: You mention a “functional resume,” by which I think you mean “a resume that functions as it should.”
 But if by chance you’re using the term in its official sense — where it means a resume organized around a long list of skills and abilities, deemphasizing the chronological job history — don’t do that!
 You want a traditional, chronological resume where what you’ve achieved is listed under the job you achieved it at.
 Otherwise hiring managers think you have something you’re trying to hide (which is generally the reason people use functional resumes rather than chronological ones).
 You probably weren’t using “functional resume” in that sense, but heed this warning if you were!
-You may also like:here's the right way to format your resumemy interviewer said I lacked "real world work experience" -- what does that mean?should being on reality TV disqualify a job candidate? { 112 comments }
+You may also like:my interviewer said I lacked "real world work experience" -- what does that mean?should being on reality TV disqualify a job candidate?do employers care about college extracurriculars? { 112 comments }

 Just Another Techie* April 7, 2016 at 2:08 pm I disagree.
 In some fields (like mine) we would look askance at a resume that didn’t list relevant classes taken.
 I’m not saying list every class in your graduate program, but list the titles of four or five that are directly relevant to the job.
 This is mostly because the degree most of our job applicants have has about eight gazillion sub-fields, and it’s nearly impossible to get meaningful hands-on work in internships (although internships are definitely useful for proving you can function in an office and have all those soft skills any employer would want) so knowing what academic knowledge you’ve learned is a useful first-pass screening mechanism.
 This is definitely a “know your field” thing though.